sevvara/ethics_fall2025/_casestudy/02-ethics.md

 author_profile: true
 #nav_order: 1
 ---
+Clicking “Accept All” feels trivial, but it initiates a complex system of data tracking most users never fully understand.
+This section explores why that gap between choice and understanding matters ethically.

 ## A Familiar Moment
 Late at night, a college student opens her laptop to search for off-campus housing.
 She clicks through rental listings, checks neighborhood safety, opens a news article, and scrolls social media.
 Each site interrupts her with the same prompt: a cookie banner asking her to accept or manage preferences.